nearform/mira/docs/quick-start/README.md

    __Note:__ The default tags will be associated to that stack: StackName,  CreatedBy (Owner) and CostCenter (If defined).
 At this step you should have your development environment deployed and ready to use.

+### Experimental Feature: Deploying S3 Bucket Content Only

+Sometimes you want to only deploy changes made to S3 content, such as with frontends you wish to deploy.
+It can be cumbersome to go through a stack changeset as this can take minutes.
+You can use the `--s3-only` flag to attempt to deploy any assets that CDK would otherwise push up to S3 buckets.

 ## Developing with Mira locally

 You may want to author changes to the Mira package and immediately use those